In this section:

 2.Rename the rule set with an intuitive name.

-3.Add required files or file hashes to the rule.
+3.Add required processes to the rule.
 See Add a Process to a Process Rule Set.

 Use the Process Rule Set work area to add processes.
 The processes listed within this area are used during rules processing to match the rule to a request's process originator.

-The first column displays the name of the file or file hash and the second column displays the description of the process, if present.
-Double-click any process to display the file or file hash properties.
+The first column displays the name of the process and the second column displays the description, if present.
+Double-click any process to display the properties.

 1.Select the process rule.